Anushri1206/aspire-backend-takehome/README.md

 For those on Windows, if you have not previously setup Docker be warned, its often a **[Major Pain](https://www.imdb.com/title/tt0110443/)**.
 If this is you, please feel free to contact us so we can walk you through the setup process before starting the 24 hour countdown.

 ### Starting the App
-1) Copy + Paste the '.env.template file' at the root level of the repository (same place as the template), rename to '.env', then set the 'OPENAI_API_KEY' variable to the API key provided to you.
+1) Copy + Paste the '.env.template file' at the root level of the repository (same place as the template), rename to '.env', then create a GEMINI_API_KEY and use this for all your LLM calls.
 2) Start Docker Desktop.
 3) Navigate to the working directory of this repo in your terminal.
 4) Run 'docker volume create takehome-db'